 38. したがって、現代かなづかい論者の一人である吉川幸次郎博士が、日本語は発音をそのままに表記し得ることを大きな特徴とし、かつその表記法の歴史は、この特徴を生かしつつ発展して来たと述べていることを引用 し、発音をそのままに表記し得ることは、とりもなおさず表音式であり、表音文字＝表音式であって、現代語に基づくことと表音式との差は五十歩百歩に過ぎず、現代かなづかいが、もともと表音的性格を有している仮名の線を、さらに徹底せしめたものであってみれば、現代かなづかいは表音式だと言い切ってさしつかえないと思うと述べている福田発言は、正しい判断と言ってよい。

-Consequently, Professor Yoshikawa Koujirou, who is one advocate of Modern Kana Orthography, cites that as for Japanese, as a big characteristic of being able to transcribe pronunciation and stating that that transcription's history capitalized and came to develop on this characteristic, being able to describe pronunciation as is, which is to say that it is a phonetic system, phonetic characters = phonetic system, there being a scant difference between basing it on the Modern Language or a phonetic system, Fukuda's statement which states his belief that "if Modern Kana Orthography tries to be something that furthermore completes the line of Kana which originally possesses a phonetic nature, Modern Japanese Orthography without objection should be called a phonetic system" may be judged correct.
+Hence, Professor Kojiro Yoshikawa, one advocate of Modern Kana Orthography, cites that Japanese has had the great characteristic of being transcribed phonetically and the history of its orthography has developed this characteristic and capitalized on it, which is to say that being able to transcribe the language's pronunciation phonetically is a phonetic system (phonetic characters = a phonetic system), and with there being a scant difference between basing it on the Modern Language and a phonetic system, Fukuda's statement which states his belief that "if Modern Kana Orthography tries to be something that furthermore completes the line of Kana which originally possesses a phonetic nature, Modern Japanese Orthography without objection should be called a phonetic system" may very well be a correct judgment.

 From 国語国字の根本問題 By 渡部晋太郎.